How to Bet on the Los Angeles Chargers in California | Best California Betting Sites

-The anticipation is palpable for the return of the NFL season, and the LA Chargers look to have been intent on improving their squad to challenge in the notoriously strong AFC West – read on how to place your bets in California this year.
+The anticipation is palpable for the return of the NFL season, and the LA Chargers look to have been intent on improving their squad to challenge in the notoriously strong AFC West.
+Read on how for a quick guide on how to bet on the team in California.

 The NFL gets underway this week – see below for a step-by-step guide for signing up to Bovada, which is our favourite offshore bookmaker.